• Public Gallery • Help

 Another of my alltime favorite cards.
 This Indian chief is none other than Jim Thorpe, making a living in the early 1930s in bad westerns playing...an Indian.
 A very rare PC-backed card from a set of movie stars issued approximately 1931.
 There is a set of strip cards, very rare, in the same style and with some of the same images.
 I can confirm Thorpe cards in all three sizes of the strip cards.

-Here is the Exhibit Thorpe side by side with two of the three types of strip cards made with the same art, the large strip card (middle) and the tab-sized, left.
+Here is the Exhibit Thorpe side by side with three of the four types of strip cards made with the same art, the large strip card (middle right) the tab-sized (middle left), and the monotone small card (left).
 The size not shown is the same height as the tab sized but a bit wider.
-The cards are to scale.
+The cards are approx. to scale.
 The tab sized cards were issued with a lettered tab at the bottom that could be cut off for redemption (I suspect in an arcade or candy store).
 The other small strip cards came in vertically oriented strips.
 I am not sure of the orientation of the larger cards; I suspect vertical strips of 3 like W517.

 This card shows cowboy actor William Desmond.
 The Indian chief on the left is Jim Thorpe.
 This is the second Thorpe pose from the set.
 The other Indian in the image went by the stage name "Chief Thunderbird" (real name Richard Davis Thunderbird).
 The card helps narrow down the issue date.
 Thorpe, Thunderbird and Desmond appeared together in the 1931 film "Battling With Buffalo Bill."